satheeshperiyanan/IBM-Project-1392-1658386621/README.md

 - [x] Brainstorm
 - [x] Top 3 Ideas

+# 🧩 Design_Phase_01

+      In the design phase, one or more designs are developed, with which the project result can apparently be achieved.
+Depending on the subject of the project, the products of the design phase can include dioramas, sketches etc
+- [x] Proposed Solution

 # EMPATHY MAP CANVAS :
       An empathy map is a visual tool used to gain insight into a user's perspective.
 Using one allows you to tap into a user's mind and gain their unique perspective.
 Empathy maps are great in all scenarios where you have to consider user feelings.